ralphcajipe/ITSpecialistCertificationPython/README.md

-# ITS Python Certification Study Guide
+# IT Specialist Certification Python Study Guide

 This repo is in development.
 It is used to keep resources, course references, and code examples while preparing for the Information Technology Specialist (ITS)